BillmanH/SideProjects/README.md

 # Statistics
-I'm taking a bunch of statistics courses and I want to translate all of the exorcises into python.
+Ongoing learning on statistics and machine learning

 ##dice_roll.py:
 From Kahn Academy - intro to probability/statistics